Skip Breadcrumb Links

 A lease is a legal agreement between you and a landlord when you rent a home, an apartment, a room in a house or any form of residence.

 A lease can be in writing or it can be a spoken (verbal) agreement.
 A lease may also be called a tenancy agreement or a rental contract.

 - How long the lease is (usually 12 months, but can be for short time if specified).

 - If the rent will increase and when.

-- What is included in the rent (for example, utilities, parking).
+- What is included in the rent (for example utilities, parking, or storage space).

 Anything in your lease that conflicts with the Residential Tenancy Act (RTA) is not valid.